AnnaBartnik/Geog418_FinalProject_Tutorial_AnnaB/README.md

 bbox <- st_bbox(bc_SHP_boundary)
 grid <- st_make_grid(st_as_sfc(bbox), cellsize = c(25000, 25000))
 ```
-Next, we create a grid within the BC boundary extent.
-The grid will serve as the location for interpolated temperature values.
-We use the st_make_grid() function to create a spatial grid with a specified cell size (e.g., 50,000 meters).
-A finer grid would provide more detail but could increase computational complexity.The IDW method generates continuous predictions for temperature at each point in the grid, providing an estimation for locations where we don’t have observed data.
+Next, we run the idw calculation and generate continuous predictions for temperature at each point in the grid, providing an estimation for locations where we don’t have observed data.
 The idp parameter controls the smoothness of the interpolation.
 After performing the interpolation, the result is returned as a SpatialPointsDataFrame.
 To work with this result more easily, we convert it into an sf object, which integrates seamlessly with other spatial functions in R.

 ```{r Actual Interpolation IDW, echo = FALSE, message = FALSE, warning = FALSE, results = "hide"}
 # Perform IDW interpolation
 idw_result <- gstat::idw(TEMP ~ 1,